Ex-Bayern Munich & Netherlands star Arjen Robben announces retirement | Goal.com

 Arjen Robben has confirmed he has retired from football.

-But the former Netherlands international has instead called time on a glittering career that saw him win league titles in Netherlands, England, Spain and Germany and reach a World Cup final.
+But the former winger has instead called time on a glittering career that saw him win league titles in Netherlands, England, Spain and Germany and reach a World Cup final.

 "I have been thinking a lot over the past few weeks," he said in a press release.
 "As everyone knows, I took the time to make an informed decision about my future after my last Bayern Munich match.
 And I decided to put an end to my career as a professional football player.